 Principal shall pay the agreed price for the performance of the Work to Contractor on the basis of an invoice which Contractor submits to Principal in accordance with the provisions of this contract.

-The invoicing will be performed on the basis of an invoice issued by Contractor after handover of the parts of the Work mentioned in Section IV.
-Article 1, letters A. to B. of this Contract, after the training of Principal´s employees and, and after the formal acceptance of the Work.
-The final invoice annex shall contain the handover records of all the parts of Work.
+The invoicing will be performed on the basis of an invoice issued by Contractor after handover of the complete Work, after the training of Principal´s employees and, and after the formal acceptance of the Work.
+The final invoice annex shall contain the handover records of Work.
 The condition for the invoicing is the submission of all documents meeting all conditions and requirements specified in the technical specification and all documents necessary for the permission to use the Work and other documentation in accordance with Section III.
 Article 3 and Section X. of this contract

-Invoices shall comply with valid, generally applied legal regulations concerning tax documents, i.e. comply with Act No. 235/2004 Coll., on VAT, and shall contain the title of the event “VR 67A: Purchase of Driving Simulator for Transport R&D Centre” and the contract number of Buyer: SML/…../2014, with invoicing part of Work according to Section IV.
-Article 1 of this Contract.
+Invoices shall comply with valid, generally applied legal regulations concerning tax documents, i.e. comply with Act No. 235/2004 Coll., on VAT, and shall contain the title of the event “VR 67B: Purchase of Driving Simulator for Transport R&D Centre” and the contract number of Buyer: SML/…../2014.
 In case invoice is not issued in compliance with payment terms and fails to comply with the requirements, Principal has the right to return such invoice; such invoice expires on return.

 The due date of the invoice is 14 calendar days after it´s delivery.